Hannah Weiner: Early life and writings

 Weiner was born in Providence, Rhode Island and attended Classical High School, until 1946, and then Radcliffe College.
-She graduated with a B.A. in 1950, with a dissertation on Graham Greene.
+She graduated with a B.A. in 1950, with a dissertation on Henry James.
 Working in publishing and then in Bloomingdale's department store, she was married and then divorced after four years.

-Weiner started writing poetry in 1963 though her first chapbook, The Magritte Poems after René Magritte, was published in 1970.
+Weiner started writing poetry in 1963 though her first chapbook, The Magritte Poems after René Magritte, was not published until 1970.
 It is not indicative of her latter work, being "basically a New York School attempt to write verse in response to the paintings of René Magritte".

 During the 1960s she also organized and participated in a number of happenings with other members of the New York City art scene, where she had been living for some time.
 These included 'Hannah Weiner at Her Job', "a sort of open house hosted by her employer, A.H.
 Schreiber Co., Inc." and 'Fashion Show Poetry Event' with Eduardo Costa, John Perreault, Andy Warhol and others in a "collaborative and innovative enterprise that incorporated conceptual art, design, poetry and performance."

+During this time Weiner composed poems using flag semaphore and the International Code of Signals, including a version of William Shakespeare's Romeo and Juliet titled "R+J." In 1968, These works were performed by off-duty U.S. Coast Guard signalers in Central Park.

+In the late 1960s Weiner's work was published in 0 to 9 magazine, an experimental avant-garde magazine that explored language and meaning-making.
+In the 1970s her work was published in Richard Kostelanetz's experimental literature annual Assembling.